emiliazm/metrics-webapp/README.md

 # Metrics-webapp

 > Hello!
-Metrics-webapp is a single webpage created with React and redux that allow users to get information.
-Re-creating this website you will see how to give some functionality to your sections and make your website more user-interactive.
+Metrics-webapp is a single webpage created with React and Redux that allow users to get information about Covid cases by Continents.
+This webapp uses corona.lmao.ninja Api.
+Re-creating this website you will see how to give some functionality to your sections and make your website user-interactive.

 ## Built With